unixpickle/harmonizer/USAGE.md

  * start() - start or resume the animation.
 If an animation is already running, this will have no effect.
  * stop() - stop the current animation.
 If an animation is paused, it will be cancelled.
 If an animation is not running, this will have no effect.
  * pause() - pause the current animation.
 If no animation is running, this will have no effect.
+ * isAnimating() - returns true if the animation is currently running.
+ * isPaused() - returns true if the animation is currently paused.

 It is common to use a *Harmonizer*'s animation to paint a view once on the next animation frame.
 In this case, the 'animationFrame' handler might look something like this: